n1k0/nicolas.perriault.net/_posts/code/2021/2021-10-21-elm-result-pipeline.md

 Err ("oh no, can't find Rintintin") : Result String String
 ```

-So really, `Result`s are super useful.
-Now they're so useful that sometimes, you want to use them a lot, eg in a record:
+So really, `Result` is super useful.
+Now they're so useful that sometimes, you want to use them a lot, eg. in a record:

 ```elm
 type alias FavoriteDogs = {